lunadell/sentimentanalysis/README.md

-# 3musketiere
+# sentiment analysis
-Sentiment Analysis for Jira
+Sentiment Analysis for Jira by 3 Musketiere